-Seal Cracks and Crevices - If you find a crack, hole, or crevice that is about a quarter of an inch wide (about as wide as a dime), seal it or have it fixed.
+- Seal Cracks and Crevices - If you find a crack, hole, or crevice that is about a quarter of an inch wide (about as wide as a dime), seal it or have it fixed.
 Mice can fit through alarmingly small spaces.

 - Use Repellents - Even if you’ve never noticed signs of rodents in your home, using a repellent is a great way to keep them from even thinking about coming in.
 Victor® offers repellents in both scent and ultrasonic form so you can find the best solution for your needs.

 Have Questions or Stories?

 Here at Victor®, we love hearing your stories and about what worked best for you!
 Head over to our Facebook page to share your photos, stories, or tips that you’ve learned in your rodent control adventures.
 Stay up to date with our latest products by signing up for our e-newsletter.
 We won’t spam you, and you get access to exclusive deals and updates.

 If you have a mouse or rat problem and it gets out of control, never fear!
 Victor® offers a variety of options that can help you solve even the most stubborn of rodent issues.
-Learn more about the next steps you can take in our mouse control and rat control centers!
+Learn more about the next steps you can take with our mouse control and rat control solutions.